Brazil court suspends Boeing-Embraer tie-up

 The Sao Paulo court said it was it was taking action to avoid "possible concrete acts" that would be irreversible being taken on the aviation deal before the new administration comes in under Bolsonaro, who takes over on Jan 1.

+The court added it was suspending "any concrete effect" of the Embraer board's decision over transferring commercial operations to Boeing.

 Boeing and Embraer announced the deal in July.
-Under its terms, Boeing was to hold an 80 percent stake in the Brazilian company's commercial business, thus allowing Boeing to offer planes with capacity of up to 150 seats - a market it currently does not operate in.
+Under the terms, Boeing was to hold an 80 per cent stake in the Brazilian company's commercial business, thus allowing Boeing to offer planes with capacity of up to 150 seats - a market in which it currently does not operate.

 Embraer's military aircraft business was excluded to overcome Brazilian government opposition to giving up a national champion to a foreign entity.